ci1xgk/Fellowship_Webpage/metrics.md

 F = M1B0 / (M1B0 + M1B1)
 ````

 This metric gives an idea of whether the model has the tendency to overpredict flood extent.
-In this sense, a cell that is wet in model data but dry in benchmark data is regarded as false alarm.
-Therefore, F can range from 0 (no false alarms) to 1 (all false alarms).
+In this sense, a cell that is wet in model data but dry in benchmark data is regarded as *false alarm*.
+Therefore, F can range from 0 (none of the model data cells are false alarms) to 1 (all of the model data cells are false alarms).

-The **Critical Success Index (C)** extends on both H and F to create a combined score that accounts for both underprediction and overprediction:
+The **Critical Success Index (C)** extends on both H and F to create a combined criteria that accounts for both underprediction and overprediction:

 ````
 C = M1B1 / (M1B1 + M0B1 + M1B0)
 ````

-where scores range from 0 (no match between benchmark and model data) to 1 (perfect match between benchmark and model data).
+where scores range from 0, showing no match between benchmark and model data, to 1 , which shows the perfect match between benchmark and model data.

 #### Python script to compute the metrics